itteco/iframely/docs/IFRAMELY.JS.md

 The format of this JSON object is given in [API description](http://iframely.com/gateway/api).

-You can use `data.meta` to get availe meta attributes of your `uri` or `data.links` to render some widgets from it.
+You can use `data.meta` to get available meta attributes of your `uri` or `data.links` to render some widgets from it.